f34nk/smithy-unison/ARCHITECTURE.md

 Reference: [Creating a Code Generator](https://smithy.io/2.0/guides/building-codegen/index.html)

-> **⚠️ FIRST DRAFT - NOT FULLY IMPLEMENTED**
->
-> This is a first draft bootstrap of smithy-unison.
-Most code generation functionality is stubbed.
-> See the "Not Yet Implemented" section at the bottom for details.

 ## Overview

 The code generator transforms Smithy service models into Unison client modules (`.u` files).
 It uses a plugin-based architecture that allows customization at multiple points in the generation process.